Xi Jinping in His Own Words

 As one of the European Union’s most powerful actors, France is perhaps one of the most striking examples of what happens when xenophobia mixes with the challenges of traditional politics.
 French citizens feel increasingly excluded from government decisions because, as FN would put it, policies are “imposed” by the European Union, socialists have “abandoned” the working class, and the distance between rulers and the electorate has widened.
 The party’s supporters fear that their nation is in decline because the influence of globalization on national values, economic turmoil, and Germany’s unchallenged influence on Europe, and are grappling with the growing threat of Islamist extremism, exemplified by the November terrorist attacks in Paris.
 In turn, many have lost faith in standard political parties.
 Compared to previous regional elections, Socialists and their coalition have lost 6 percent of their vote share, and the center-right about 4 percent.

 And here, Le Pen has seized an opportunity, laying the blame for France’s parties at the feet of conventional politicians, while offering hypothetical protection for native citizens and domestic industries.
-La France d’abord!
+In many ways, this may be summarized with a flagship concept such as “national preference” (French citizens come first) and the slogan La France d’abord!
 Most importantly, FN promises to regain lost national pride by reducing immigration, closing state borders, imposing national protectionism in the economic sector, and abandoning many transnational agreements and governing bodies.